NICHD-BSPC/intro-rnaseq-hpc/lessons/wk7_lesson04_visualizing_results.md

 -   Tibble versions of the DESeq2 results we generated in the last lesson: `res_tableOE_tb` and `res_tableKD_tb`
 -   Access to the original GTF file to link those Ensembl gene IDs with the more readable Gene Symbols for visualization

-First, let's read in the GTF and extract just the.
-You DO NOT need to run this, I have made this data frame for you:
+First, let's read in the GTF and extract just the Ensembl Gene IDs and the Gene Symbols so that we can associate those Gene Symbols to your data for better visualizations. **You DO NOT need to run this, I have made this data frame for you**:

 ``` r
 ## Convert our GTF to a large data frame.
 YOU DO NOT NEED TO RUN ANY CODE IN THIS CELL